 Why did I think I could be a product manager?

-After a few years of product management experience and successful product ships under my belt, I am now a better product manager.
+After 4 years of product management experience and a few successful product ships under my belt, I am now a better product manager.
 I still get asked these questions, but I know how to answer them.
 I think every product manager goes this journey of self-doubt before they get the hang of it.
 You will feel like you are swimming against the tide for a few years.
 It is hard.

 There are several blogs and articles dedicated to product management but here are some practices and books that I believe made me a better PM.

 I Read These Books on Storytelling and Communication